 “I’m sending you the link to the [TYPE OF RESOURCE YOU’RE SENDING] in this message thread.
 I’m looking forward to [CTA].
 Have a great day!”

 Take advantage of this powerful tool and record your first LinkedIn® voice message today!
 Then, use our scripts and templates to teach your team how to engage with your target audience using this new technique.
+Also be sure to read our LinkedIn premium guide to learn how it allows you to grow your revenue.

 There’s a good chance that your prospects haven’t received any voicemails through LinkedIn® yet, which means they’ll probably hit the play button, listen to and respond to your message.